Skip to content

 /opt/miniconda3/bin/mamba clean -a -y

-If you have questions about any of these examples or about how to use Python in Shifter, we encourage you to contact NERSC's online help desk.
+If you have questions about any of these examples or about how to use Python in Shifter, we encourage you to check our How to use Shifter page or contact NERSC's online help desk.